juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 Lean close, I’m going to let you in on a little secret: <i>CSS Grid Layout is ready for production… like right now.</i>

 Actually, the fact that CSS Grid is ready to use in production isn't really a secret, Rachel Andrew has been [telling us since July of 2017](https://rachelandrew.co.uk/archives/2017/07/04/is-it-really-safe-to-start-using-css-grid-layout/).
-She’s even curated a [list of websites that are using CSS Grid in production](https://cssgrid.design/).
+She’s even curated a [list of websites that are using CSS Grid in production today](https://cssgrid.design/).

-I know what you're thinking, the majority of the websites listed are tech related with target audiences most likely running a browser with CSS Grid support.
+I know what you're thinking, the majority of the websites listed on that site are tech related with target audiences most likely running a browser with CSS Grid support.
 Hell, I’m using Grid on this website with zero fallbacks because 99% of my visitors are using supporting browsers.

-But what about the rest of the web which still has a large chunk of its users on browsers without support?
+But is it ready for the rest of the web which still has a large chunk of its users on browsers without support?
 Damn right it is.

 Late last month we launched the redesign/rebrand of [Thomasnet.com](https://www.thomasnet.com) using CSS Grid — a website that in January alone the website received 100k+ visitors on IE11 (the main culprit of browsers without support).

-From team buy-in to implementation and fallbacks, here's the approach we took.
+From team buy-in to implementation and fallbacks, here's the approach we took at Thomas.

 <h3>Table of Contents</h3>